Takaoka

 Getting around

-In Takaoka, there are two train stations: Takaoka Station in the city center and Shin-Takaoka Station just 2 km south.
-Takaoka Station connects to local trains, trams, and buses.
-Shin-Takaoka Station is on the Hokuriku Shinkansen line.
-You can travel between the two stations by JR train (3 minutes, 150 yen), by bus (10 minutes, 160 yen), or walk in 20–30 minutes.
+In Takaoka, there are two train stations: Takaoka Station in the city center and Shin-Takaoka Station, located just 2 km to the south.
+Takaoka Station connects to local trains, trams, and buses, while Shin-Takaoka Station is served by the Hokuriku Shinkansen.
+You can travel between the two stations by JR train (3 minutes, 150 yen), by bus (10 minutes, 160 yen), or on foot in about 20–30 minutes.

-Most sights are close to Takaoka Station.
-The Takaoka Daibutsu Great Buddha, Takaoka Castle Park, and Zuiryuji Temple are all within 1 km, and the Takaoka Historic Districts is about 1.5 km away—great for walking.
-The Manyo Line tram runs from Takaoka Station to the port and covers most main attractions.
-It costs 200 yen for short rides, with higher fares for longer trips.
+Most of the city’s main sights are near Takaoka Station.
+The Takaoka Daibutsu (Great Buddha), Takaoka Castle Park, and Zuiryuji Temple are all within 1 km, and the Takaoka Historic Districts are about 1.5 km away—perfect for exploring on foot.
+The Manyo Line tram runs from Takaoka Station to the port area and passes by most major attractions.
+Short rides cost 200 yen, with higher fares for longer distances.

 Attractions